A Generalized Matching Reconfiguration Problem: Introduction

-While a low worst-case bound immediately yields the same or better amortized bound, either in terms of update time or recourse bound, the converse is not true, and indeed there is a strong separation between the state-of-the-art amortized versus worst-case bounds for dynamic matching algorithms.
-A similar separation exists for various other dynamic graph problems, such as spanning tree, minimum spanning tree and two-edge connectivity.
-In many practical scenarios, particularly in systems designed to provide real-time responses, a strict tab on the \emph{worst-case update time} or on the \emph{worst-case recourse bound} is crucial, thus an algorithm with a low amortized guarantee but a high worst-case guarantee is useless.
+There is a strong separation between the state-of-the-art amortized versus worst-case bounds for dynamic matching algorithms, in terms of both the time and the recourse bounds.
+A similar separation exists for numerous other problems, such as dynamic minimum spanning forest.
+In various practical scenarios, particularly in systems designed to provide real-time responses, a strict tab on the \emph{worst-case update time} or on the \emph{worst-case recourse bound} is crucial, thus an algorithm with a low amortized guarantee but a high worst-case guarantee is useless.

-We shall focus on algorithms for \emph{maintaining} large matchings with \emph{worst-case} bounds.
-Despite the importance of the recourse bound measure, almost all known algorithms in the area of dynamic matchings (described in Section 1.1.1) with strong worst-case update time bounds provide no nontrivial worst-case recourse bounds whatsoever!
-In this paper we fill in this gap via a surprisingly simple yet powerful black-box reduction (throughout \emph{$\beta$-MCM} is a shortcut for $\beta$-approximate maximum cardinality matching): \begin{Theorem} Any dynamic algorithm for maintaining a $\beta$-MCM with update time $T$, for any $\beta \ge 1$, $T$ and $\eps > 0$, can be \emph{transformed} into an algorithm for maintaining a $(\beta(1 +\eps))$-MCM with an update time of $T + O(1/\eps)$ and a worst-case recourse bound of $O(1/\eps)$.
+Despite the importance of the recourse bound measure, all known algorithms but one in the area of dynamic matchings (described in App.\ \ref{111}) provide no nontrivial worst-case recourse bounds whatsoever!
+The sole exception is an algorithm for maintaining a maximal matching with a worst-case update time $O(\sqrt{m})$ and a constant recourse bound \cite{NS13}.
+In this paper we fill in this gap via a surprisingly simple yet powerful black-box reduction (throughout \emph{$\beta$-MCM} is a shortcut for $\beta$-approximate MCM): \begin{Theorem} Any dynamic algorithm maintaining a $\beta$-MCM with update time $T$,\footnote{Besides answering queries, we naturally assume that at any update step the entire matching can be output within time (nearly) linear in its size.
+All known algorithms satisfy this assumption.} for any $\beta \ge 1$, $T$ and $\eps > 0$, can be \emph{transformed} into an algorithm maintaining a $(\beta(1 +\eps))$-MCM with update time $T + O(1/\eps)$ and worst-case recourse bound $O(1/\eps)$.
 If the original time bound $T$ is amortized/worst-case, so is the resulting time bound of $T + O(1/\eps)$, while the recourse bound $O(1/\eps)$ always holds in the worst-case.
-This applies to the fully dynamic setting (and thus to the incremental and decremental settings), under both edge and vertex updates. \end{Theorem}
+This applies to the fully dynamic setting under edge and/or vertex updates. \end{Theorem}